IdreesInc/Minecraft-Font/README.md

 ## About this font

 This is a TrueType font containing 195 glyphs carefully designed to look exactly like the characters in Minecraft.
-Most Latin glyphs you'd use on a daily basis are here, along with a few extra glyphs like `☺` which are commonly used in the game.
+The font contains all the visible UTF-8 characters between U+0000 to U+00FF, which includes most Latin glyphs you'd use on a daily basis.
+I've also added a few extra glyphs like `☺` which are commonly used in the game.

 ![](images/glyphset.png)